Suggested Reading:

 At Avila, in Spain, St. Theresa, virgin,

-entered the heavenly kingdom after having courageously fulfilled the
+who entered the Heavenly kingdom after having courageously

-duties of the high station to which he had been called.
+fulfilled the duties of the high station to which he had

 At Strasburg, St. Aurelia, virgin.

-Innocent XI permitted her feast to be celebrated on the 17th of this
+her feast to be celebrated on the 17th of this month.

 In Germany, St. Thecla, abbess.